 Located in France, Lille sits on the border of Belgium, and characteristics of both regions – French sophistication and Flemish pragmatism – mesh beautifully to give the city a pleasant, inviting ambiance.
 There was so much to see and do in Lille in those few short hours before my return trip home later that evening.
 Fortunately, most of the major sights are in close proximity to each other, making Lille easy to navigate.

 I started at the Place du Général de Gaulle, named for Lille’s most famous son and former French president Charles de Gaulle, and more commonly known as the Grand Place.
 The Grand Place is the historic center of Lille and, surrounded by beautifully preserved historic buildings and cafes and restaurants, is always abuzz.
 All of the architecture in this area was amazing, but the most beautiful is the Vieille Bourse, the old stock exchange built in 1653.
-Classified as a historical monument in 1921, La Vieille Bourse is an example of 17th century Flemish Renaissance style architecture and is notable for the ornate detailing on the façade and the figure of Mercury – the god of commerce – with sits atop the bell tower.
+Classified as a historical monument in 1921, La Vieille Bourse is an example of 17th century Flemish Renaissance-style architecture and is notable for the ornate detailing on the façade and the figure of Mercury – the god of commerce – which sits atop the bell tower.

 When I walked through one of the archways of La Vieille Bourse, I stepped into the building’s tranquil courtyard, which was the setting for a flower market and second-hand book dealers.
 I browsed through some of the crates and found numerous titles in English.
 There were also vintage posters and albums for sale.